ADVERTISMENT

 The Great Telescope Race

-By Nigel Henbest
+by Nigel Henbest

 High above the Earth, a gargantuan telescope peers into space.
 It dwarfs the Hubble Telescope, the twentieth-century's greatest scientific instrument.
 With a mirror half the size of a tennis court, the Next Generation Space Telescope will reveal the edges of the observable Universe.